| 365 Analysis BIG OIL 12/08/02 by Jeff Dieffenbach The U.S. Men’s National Team survived two scares in advancing to

 differential.
 In the 20th minute against Honduras, they went down a

 man.
 In the 61st, Stern John netted the only goal of the game.
+The real, question, though, concerns the effort (or lack thereof)

 put forth by Honduras.
 How good was Honduras?
 They had been on a